wunderio/ddev-wunderio-drupal/wunderio/core/git-commit-message-instructions.md

 ## Rules for Commit Messages

-### 1. Ticket Number
+### 1. Ticket or Issue Identifier
-- Always begin the commit message with the ticket number (e.g., `MET-123`).
+- Always begin the commit message with the ticket or issue identifier (e.g., `MET-123` or `#30`).
-- Infer the ticket number from the branch name when possible.
+- Infer the identifier from the branch name when possible.
+- **Do not strip leading characters** that are part of the identifier.
+For example, if the branch is `feature/#30-Add-AI-tool-ddev-commit`, the commit message must start with `#30: ...`, not `30: ...`.
 - Format: `TICKET-ID: message`

 ### 2. Summary Line